aeternity/AEXs/AEXS/aex-2.md

 2|Invalid transaction|returned by node for an invalid transaction.
 3|Signature request denied|returned when wallet denies the signature request by Aepp/SDK.
 4|Get address request denied|returned when wallet denies the address request by Aepp/SDK.
-5|Invalid Identifier| returned by aepp or wallet when the enclosing `id` is unknown.
+5|Invalid Identifier| returned by aepp or wallet when the enclosing `id` is unknown to the receiving party or is missing entirely.
 6|Malformed Identifier| returned by aepp or wallet when the enclosing `id` does not conform to UUID v4 standards.

 - `ping/pong`: general ping/pong messages to check liveness.